-Therefore, the objective of this research is to study the development of porosity in tamarind wood derived charcoal (TWC) prepared by using microwave-assisted sodium chloride activation for MB removal.
-The simplification of the method for activated charcoal production from TW waste is the primary purpose of this work.
+Therefore, this research aims to study the development of porosity in tamarind wood-derived charcoal (TWC) prepared using microwave-assisted sodium chloride activation for MB removal.
+The primary purpose of this work is to simplify the method of activating charcoal production from TW waste.
 The properties of the derived product were analyzed by FTIR, XRD, SEM-EDS, and BET.
-Moreover, the adsorption behavior of MB on the fabricated tamarind wood derived activated charcoal (TWAC) in terms of equilibrium time, the effects of pH, MB concentration, and adsorption isotherms were investigated.
+Moreover, the adsorption behavior of MB on the fabricated tamarind wood-derived activated charcoal (TWAC) in terms of equilibrium time, the effects of pH, MB concentration, and adsorption isotherms were investigated.